andybywire/shoreline/programs.md

       <img src="https://placehold.it/500x250?text=img">
       <div class="card-section">
         <h4><a href="#" class="inactive">High School</a></h4>
-        <p>Do you want to do all your classes online?
-We offer over 50 online programs.</p>
+        <p>If you’re not in high school now, you might be able to use Shoreline classes to receive a high school diploma.</p>
       </div>
     </div>
   </div>